 By deployment mode, the global workforce management software market is segmented into on-premise and cloud.

-The Cloud segment is the fastest growing and is expected to grow at a CAGR of 8.8% over the forecast period.
+The Cloud segment is the fastest growing during the forecast period.
 Companies across the globe have been embracing the advantages of Software-as-a-Service (SaaS), or cloud-based software, for their mission-critical applications.
 In recent years, cloud-based solutions have grown significantly due to technology allowing users to access data even from far-off areas.
 Businesses increasingly realize the benefits of moving their data to the cloud rather than building and maintaining on-premise infrastructure, which drives the demand for cloud-based solutions and, subsequently, the adoption of these solutions.

 By type, the global workforce management software market is segmented into performance & goal management, workforce scheduling & workforce analytics, time & attendance management, absence & leave management, and others.

-The Time & Attendance Management segment occupies the largest market share and is expected to grow at a CAGR of 6.1% during the forecast period.
+The Time & Attendance Management segment occupies the largest market share.
 The workforce time and attendance management software solutions help managers maintain employees' attendance history and automatically and proactively notify the workforce supervisors whenever the attendance violates a configured policy.
 This solution also helps create a seamless data exchange among all the workforce management processes that can coordinate with the payroll and human resources processes.
 Such benefits contribute to the market growth,

 The Workforce Scheduling & Workforce Analytics segment is the fastest growing segment.
 As multiple industries have relied on workers, workforce scheduling forms the foundation of a smooth business operation.
 The workforce scheduling needs to be efficient to take care of changes such as delays in job reporting, and sudden leave of absence, among others.
 With scheduling automation on the rise coupled with the growth in the number of tools available to manage larger workforces, the market is growing significantly.